 If you want to refine your approach to board voting, you’ll need to have any lingering questions answered first.
 Let’s look at a few common questions that executive directors and other board leaders often have about board voting.

 This knowledge will empower you to move forward with confidence when implementing new procedures.
 Plus, you’ll be able to answer any questions that new board members have!

 Board approval isn’t needed for every single action the organization takes, especially those that involve staff members’ day-to-day tasks and operational procedures.
 As a rule of thumb, be sure to acquire board approval for any decision that involves significant financial, legal, or program-related matters.

-More specifically, here are some matters that typically need to be brought to and decided upon board members:
+More specifically, here are some matters that typically need to be brought to and decided upon by board members: